 The LOSA system for ramp is very different from that used on the flight deck.
 The philosophy and principles are the same, but the flight deck relies on open-ended text to record the observations.

 The ramp LOSA, on the other hand, uses structured observation checklists.
 The system for ramp comes complete with ready-to-use database and data analysis tools that are kept with the operator.
 There is no need for outside data storage and analysis.
 This ensures that company data are secure and that analysis does not require external consultants.

-The graphic on page 29 shows the characteristics of the LOSA systems used for maintenance and for ramp environments.
+Figure 1 shows the characteristics of the LOSA systems used for maintenance and for ramp environments.
 It is a systematic means for observation of normal operations.
 The peer-trusted observers, as well as those observed, participate in LOSA as volunteers.